MichSchli/RelationPrediction/README.md

 # Graph Convolutional Networks for Relational Link Prediction

 This repository contains a TensorFlow implementation of Relational Graph Convolutional Networks (R-GCN), as well as experiments on relational link prediction.
-The description of the model and the results can be found in out paper:
+The description of the model and the results can be found in our paper:

 [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103).
 Michael Schlichtkrull, Thomas N. Kipf, Peter Bloem, Rianne van den Berg, Ivan Titov, Max Welling (ArXiv 2017)